csb324/eleventy-obsidian-ninareth/notes/Rez's Sendings.md

 		- Yes, [[Simin]] and [[Taji]] were with the others yesterday.
 They won’t leave until after the counterattack, I’ll come to you tonight with more details.
 	- They didn’t get you too, did they?
 Rez, are you okay?
 This is a rough time for one of your pranks.
 		- I'm alive!!!
 I'm with MOM, I'm sorry!!
 I'm OKAY
+	- [[Unscaled]]'s notes codebroken!!
+Headquarters near [[Yent Lake]], [[Fenswick Cove]]??
+DON'T GO.
+I'll be there with my people in 5/6 weeks.
+Look out.
+		- Think you can make it faster?
+Nervous they’ll leave soon.
+We’ll loosely scout it out.
+			* Turns out yes!
+Three weeks?
+I have SUPER important things going on but I have much more information I’ll tell you with more sendings later
 - [[Taji]] -
 	- How're you liking your human body?
 Better love it since you'll be stuck for 100 years!
 GG's, better luck next game! (oh - hi to kiddos!)
 		- Fuck off, Rez.